 At some point in the time we drive cars, we will probably have an emergency or have to call someone for roadside assistance.
-There is nothing worse than frantically searching your phone for companies that may be able to help on weekend hours or even the middle of the night.
+There is nothing worse than frantically searching your phone for companies that may be able to help after hours, weekends or even the middle of the night.

-How to Add Roadside Assistance When You Need It During An Emergency
+How to Add Roadside Assistance During An Emergency

 Some insurance companies may allow you to add or request a roadside assistance service at the time of the emergency.
 This is usually a more expensive option, but may be able to save you some money or help you out especially if you are stuck in a bad situation in the middle of the night and don't know who to call.

-Allstate is just ne exampe of a company who offers roadside service even if you don't have a policy with them through their Good Hands Rescue Pay Per Use Program.
+Allstate is just an example of a company who offers roadside service even if you don't have a policy with them through their Good Hands Rescue Pay Per Use Program.

 Get Roadside Assistance Through Your Insurance Company

 Getting a flat tire in the middle of the night on a long road trip could easily happen to anyone.
 But, if the driver would have decided to purchase roadside assistance from their insurance company or another available source, the outcome could be much more pleasant and safer.

 Examples of Roadside Assistance Coverages Through an Insurance Company

 When you buy your car insurance policy, you should ask about whether they can offer you roadside assistance.
 The insurance company may allow you to choose a roadside assistance program or endorsement to add to your policy and you might have different options to choose from with many levels of coverage.